lfn-cnti/bestpractices/doc/README.md

 The goal of this group is to define a set of practices to evaluate the extent to which a CNF is [cloud native](https://github.com/cloud-native-principles/cloud-native-principles) a CNF is.
 CNFs can be evaluated against those best practices through test cases that are developed by other open source projects like the [CNF Test Suite](https://github.com/cncf/cnf-testsuite#cnf-conformance-test-suite)

-CNF WG will rely on other industry initiatives (such as CNCF TUG) to come up wiht a definition of "cloud native" in relation to the telecom industry.
+CNF WG will rely on other industry initiatives (such as CNCF TUG) to come up with a definition of "cloud native" in relation to the telecom industry.

 As the telco industry transitions to cloud native ways of thinking, working, and operating, these best practices will serve as the industry gold standard of what cloud native means in practice.
 They can be used for a variety of purposes including guiding CNF design and development, in RFPs, to guide daily operations, and to do internal testing.